UnitTestBot/unittestbot.github.io/src/docs/advanced/makefiles.md

 route: /docs/cpp/advanced/makefiles
 parent: Documentation
 menu: Advanced
 description: UnitTestBot generates Makefiles in order to run the tests.
 Makefiles are not limitted to the internal usage by UTBot, but also might serve as instrument to run generated tests from the command line.
 This page provides step-by-step instruction on how to do that.
 ---

-import MakefileRun from '/resources/images/makefileRun.png';

 # Makefiles